Go Kayaking North Wales is now open 7 days a week!

 For UK whitewater paddlers, the River Dee is a must.
-It is a centrepiece of Welsh boating culture and where most kayakers learn to paddle class 2 and 3 whitewater.
+It is a centrepiece of Welsh boating culture and it is where most kayakers learn to paddle class 2 and 3 whitewater.
 It also has a strong whitewater community which has become a hub for coaching, safety and rescue courses and symposiums.
 Most paddlers will have tales of their recent line on the famous Serpents Tail rapid or the first time they paddled Town Falls.

 Bren Orton at Mile End Mill (Eagles Nest Photography)